davidalger/m2demo/README.md

 3. Copy the `etc/config.rb.sample` file to `etc/config.rb` and update the placeholder values (values may be left unchanged for providers you do not plan on utilizing)
 4. If you have Enterprise Edition access, set `MAGENTO_IS_ENTERPRISE` to `true` in `etc/config.rb`
 4. Run `vagrant up` to kick off virtual machine provisioning and install Magento 2.
 By default, Virtual Box is used as a provider.
 To use Digital Ocean, run `vagrant up --provider digital_ocean` instead
-5. Add an entry to your `/etc/hosts` file using the IP address and hostname output near end of `vagrant up` run
-6. Load up your new demo site in a browser!
+6. Load up your new demo site in a browser using the provided information!

 ## Known Issues